Part 4: Themes

 • • Eg. <dys-font href='https://fonts.googleapis.com/css2?family=Nunito+Sans:wght@400;600;700&display=swap' name='Nunito Sans' />

-When using web fonts, be sure to define a web-safe fallback font defined for users who aren’t able to view web fonts
+When using web fonts, be sure to define a web-safe fallback font for users who aren’t able to view web fonts

 • • Eg. font-family='Nunito Sans, Arial, sans-serif'